smetj/smetj.net/content/testing-graphite-with-metricfactory-revisited.rst

 ~~~~~~~~~~

 Generating a predictable number of metrics can be practical to verify whether
-your Graphite setup behaves as expected under different scenarios.
-It becomes
+Graphite behaves as expected in different scenarios.
+It becomes even more
-more meaningful if you have a more complex environment with a number of
+meaningful when you have a more complex environment with a number of relays
-relays, sharding and duplication policies.
-By generating large batches of
+with sharding and duplication policies.
+By generating batches of continuous
-continuously data with different sizing it's possible to get an idea about the
+mertics it's possible to get an idea about the throughput of your Graphite
-throughput of your Graphite setup.
+setup.

 .. _Metricfactory: https://github.com/smetj/metricfactory
 .. _Wishbone: https://github.com/smetj/wishbone